Xiaoming-Yu/xiaoming-yu.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I’m Xiaoming, a third year graduate student in [Digital Media R&D Center](http://media.pkusz.edu.cn), Peking Univerity, advised by Prof. Ge Li.
+I am a researcher at Tencent.
+My main research insterests are in real time image processing and image generation.

+I obtained my M.S. from Peking Univerity, advised by Prof. **Ge Li** in [Digital Media Research Center](http://web.pkusz.edu.cn/ldm/).
-Before starting my M.S., I completed my B.S. in Computer Science and Technology from Dalian University of Technology in 2017.
+I completed my B.E. in Computer Science and Technology from Dalian University of Technology.
-Currently, my main research insterests are in image processing and image generation.

 Publications
 ------